Penitente Exhibit

 The Penitentes, also known as La Fraternidad Piadosa de Nuestro Padre Jesus Nazareno (The Pious

-Fraternity of Our Father Jesus Nazerite) is a brotherhood of Hispanic, Catholic laymen.
-They have
+Fraternity of Our Father Jesus the Nazarene) is a brotherhood of Hispanic, Catholic laymen.
+They

 scholars believe that the brotherhood can be traced to thirteenth century Europe however the more